JunganSe/J-Rdp/README.md

 - '?':    exactly 1 character.

 ## Launching
-The application can be run directly as a console app, or silently in the background.
+The application can be run directly as a console app, or silently in the background.\
+No installation is needed.

 Command line arguments on startup:
 - PollingInterval: Time in milliseconds between each check for new files.
 Default: 1000.